turtlethumbs/OldPhonePad/ReadMe.md

 | 62 22212224433 33777733# | MAC&CHEESE |
 | 11184426655111011199966688111# | (THANK) (YOU) |
 | 111*84426655111011199966688111# | THANK( )YOU( |

-### Output

-This method's output is in UPPERCASE ASCII text format.

 ## Finished.